aruba/aruba-ansible-modules/README.md

   -r, --remove  remove all files & directories installed by this script.
   --reinstall   remove all files & directories installed by this script.
 Then
                 re-install.
-  --cx          only install files/directories required for ArubaOS-CX.
-  --switch      only install files/directories required for ArubaOS-Switch.
+  --switch      only install files/directories required for AOS-Switch.
 ```

-# How to Run a Playbook on ArubaOS-Switch or ArubaOS-CX Device
+# How to Run a Playbook on AOS-Switch
-Below you'll find step by step instructions on how to run an example playbook on your ArubaOS-Switch or CX device.

 ## Prerequisites
-Follow the above steps to install the ArubaOS-CX and ArubaOS-Switch Ansible modules.
+Follow the above steps to install the AOS-Switch Ansible modules.

-### ArubaOS-CX
-1. Assign an IP address to the management interface of your CX device.
-Ensure that the IP address is reachable
-from your Ansible control machine.
-2. Enable REST on your CX device with the following commands:
-    ```
-    switch(config)# https-server rest access-mode read-write
-    switch(config)# https-server vrf mgmt
-    ```
-3. Modify the IP address in the hosts file example_playbooks/arubaoscx/cx_hosts.yml to match the IP of your CX device.
-4. Modify the ansible_user and ansible_password in the hosts file example_playbooks/arubaoscx/cx_hosts.yml to match the login information of your CX device.

-### ArubaOS-Switch
 1. Assign an IP address to the management interface of your Switch device.
 Ensure that the IP address is reachable
 from your Ansible control machine.
 2. Enable REST on your Switch device with the following commands: